ForestGeneticsLab/DNA_Extraction_Protocol/README.md

 ## Extraction begins:

-**Prep:** After pre-wash, the regular extraction procedure continues immediately.
-Therefore, before starting the pre-wash, the regular extraction buffer needs to be prepared and during the pre-wash period, the extraction buffer needs to be heated in an incubator.
+***Prep*:** After pre-wash, the regular extraction procedure continues immediately.
+Therefore, before starting the pre-wash, the regular extraction buffer needs to be prepared, autoclaved (as mentioned above) and during the pre-wash period, the extraction buffer needs to be heated in an incubator.

 *Preheat the heat thermos-mixer to 65°C*